kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

         query: RootSchemaQuery
     }

-The :code:`RootSchemaQuery` defines all the "entry points" of the query:
+The special :code:`RootSchemaQuery` GraphQL object defines all the "entry points" of the query:

 .. code::